-Can hypnotherapy help me overcome my birth fears?
+Can hypnotherapy help me overcome my fear of childbirth?

 We spoke with hypnotherapist and counsellor, Catherine Evans, to find out more.